August 13th - 17th, 2023 (TBC)

 Nope.
 While reading group members' work in advance and noting points for discussion is a valuable practice, it's not what we're doing here.
 Your focus is on your book.

-After the evaluation, you'll have an editorial session of about 30 minutes to discuss your work and what you want to accomplish during the retreat.
-If you're at an early stage and don't have a lot of pages, we can extend the call to discuss your idea, execution and process.
+In your pre-retreat coaching session, we'll discuss your concept, voice, story, character and craft, as well as what you want to accomplish during the retreat, and set out a specific Work Plan.
+If you're at an early stage and don't have a lot of pages, we'll focus on your idea, purpose and process

 During the retreat, you'll have a scheduled one-on-one meeting to discuss how the work is going, your writing in general and your writing career.
 This time can also be used for query feedback or discussing your publication goals.

 Throughout the retreat we'll have plenty of casual chatting time, and you're welcome to start/participate in writing-related discussions with Allison and/or your fellow writers just about anywhere.

 After returning home, you'll have another 30-minute editorial call to check in and address questions or new challenges as you finish your draft.

 To give each writer the individual and specific attention their manuscript needs, the retreat is limited to four or five people plus Allison.